 In June 2015, we completed our initial public offering, or our IPO, in which we issued and sold 5,750,000 shares of our common stock at a public offering price of \$12.00 per share, including 750,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock, for aggregate gross proceeds of \$69.0 million.
 All of the shares issued and sold in the IPO were registered under the Securities Act pursuant to a Registration Statement on Form S-1 (File No. 333-204144), which was declared effective by the SEC on June 24, 2015.
-Citigroup Global Markets Inc. and Cowen and Company, LLC acted as joint book-running managers of the offering and as representatives of the underwriters.
-Oppenheimer & Co.
-Inc. and Wedbush Securities Inc. acted as co-managers for the offering.
-The offering commenced on June 24, 2015 and did not terminate until the sale of all of the shares offered.

-The net offering proceeds to us, after deducting underwriting discounts of \$4.8 million and offering expenses payable by us totaling \$2.4 million, were approximately \$61.8 million.
-No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning 10.0% or more of any class of our equity securities or to any other affiliates.
+The net offering proceeds to us, after deducting underwriting discounts of \$4.8 million and offering expenses payable by us totaling \$2.4 million, were approximately \$61.7 million.